PennyLaneAI/pennylane/doc/intro.rst

 - Conveniently create quantum nodes using the quantum node **decorator**
 - Find out more about **interfaces** to use with quantum nodes

+The theoretical background of variational circuits and hybrid optimization is found in the :ref:`Key Concepts <key_concepts>`.
 More information about PennyLane's code base can be found in the :ref:`Code Documentation <library_overview>`.
-An introduction of how to use and optimize quantum nodes in larger hybrid computations is given in the section on :ref:`Interfaces <intro_interfaces>`, and tutorials for different levels of users are provided in the :ref:`Tutorials <intro_tutorials>` section.
+More on how to use and optimize variational circuits - also as part of larger hybrid computations - is provided in the :ref:`Interfaces <intro_interfaces>` section, and tutorials for different levels of users are given in the :ref:`Tutorials <sphx_glr_tutorials>` section.

 Quantum functions
 -----------------